-On a seasonally adjusted quarterly basis, Mauritius' GDP grew 0.9% in the March 2025 quarter, following a 1.4% rise in the prior quarter.
-GDP Growth Rate in Mauritius averaged 0.92 percent from 2000 until 2025, reaching an all time high of 26.50 percent in the third quarter of 2020 and a record low of -27.80 percent in the second quarter of 2020. source: Central Statistics Office, Mauritius
+On a seasonally adjusted quarterly basis, Mauritius' GDP grew by 1% in the third quarter of 2025, following an upwardly revised 0.6% rise in the second quarter.
+GDP Growth Rate in Mauritius averaged 0.90 percent from 2000 until 2025, reaching an all time high of 26.50 percent in the third quarter of 2020 and a record low of -27.80 percent in the second quarter of 2020. source: Central Statistics Office, Mauritius

 Related Last Previous Unit Reference